miguelangelopereira/my/wordpress-on-iaas-rhel.md

   * **Repeat** the step above to also add the IP configuration for the second web server.
   * Click **OK**.

-# Create the load balancing rule for HTTP (ongoing)
+# Create the load balancing rule for MYSQL
   * Under **Settings** select **Load balancing rules**, click **Add**.
   * Enter name **(prefix)-db-lbr**.
     *  Protocol: **TCP**